camerahacks/lightroom-macro-pad/README.md

 # Adobe Lightroom Macro Pad

-Although this firmware is functional, this project is a work in progress.

 This is a Raspberry Pi Pico Lightroom Macro Pad based on CircuitPython.
 It's designed to work with 7 buttons or mechanical switches.
 One switch for choosing the mode and 6 switches to execute the macros/shortcuts.

+Although the firmware for this project is functional, this is a work in progress.

-It can be easily ported to other microcontrollers by modifying some variables
+It can be easily ported to other microcontrollers by modifying a few variables.

 More pictures and details once the project moves along.